MMSs/git-ai-commit/README.md

 # Git AI Commit

-An AI-powered Git commit message generator Oh My Zsh plugin that provides intelligent suggestions based on your staged changes.
+An AI-powered Git commit message generator Oh My Zsh plugin that provides intelligent suggestions based on your staged changes, and itegrates seamlessly with your existing git workflow.

+Just stage your changes and type `git commit -m` (or any alias for it) and hit TAB to generate a commit message.

 ## Features